 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 |Summary||Language-based course providing a brief survey of the main developments in modern Arabic prose and poetry, focusing on a short selection of representative works from both genres.

 The Modern Arabic Literature course consists of two parts, the first covering representative works of prose, and the second a selection of poetry.
-The literature covered attempts to represent several different Arab countries and both male and female writers and poets.
+Despite the obvious time constraints of the course, the literature covered attempts to represent several different Arab countries and both male and female writers and poets.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| Before enrolling students on this course, you are asked to contact the IMES Secretary to ensure that a place is available (Tel: 504182, e-mail email@example.com).
 Students not studying Arabic degrees must contact the course organiser to check level of Arabic language ability before being enrolling on the course.

 |Pre-requisites||Visiting students should have at least 3 courses in a suitable subject area at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.

 Students will also have to contact the course organiser to check level of Arabic language ability before being admitted to the course.

 |Academic year 2018/19, Available to all students (SV1)

 |Assessment (Further Info)